gluo30/LOCC/README.md

   Loccfunc(j)
 }

-The other code include LOCC and AUC analysis of other gene sets (RISK/8-gene RISK) and samples of genes.
+The other code after the loop include LOCC and AUC analysis of other gene sets (RISK/8-gene RISK) and samples of genes.